Tom Allen (rugby union): Hawke’s Bay

+Hurricanes

 In March 2024, he was for the second year named in the Hurricanes U20 squad for the Super Rugby U20s tournament.
 The team ended the 2024 tournament in third place.

 Prior to and during the 2024 Super Rugby Pacific season, Allen trained with the while on a National Development Contract.
 On 27 June 2024, the Hurricanes announced that the franchise had signed Allen until the end of 2026 on a full contract.